arirusso/pulse-analysis/README.md

 ## Usage

+### Input file

+Pulse-Analysis operates on a single input audio file at a time.
+The audio file can be in [formats] format.

+#### File format

 In keeping with conventions established by the Litmus Test, audio input files must be at least 48k sample rate.
-It's recommended that an audio file around 10 minutes long with a pulse rate of 120bpm is used.

 Mono audio files are recommended.
 If a stereo file is used, only the left channel will be analyzed.

+#### File content

+It's recommended that the audio file have a pulse rate of 16th notes at 120bpm and be around ten minutes long.

-Sample audio files are included in the repository and can be found [here](https://github.com/arirusso/pulse-analysis/tree/master/spec/media)
+If it's not clear what's meant by this, sample audio files are included in the repository and can be found [here](https://github.com/arirusso/pulse-analysis/tree/master/spec/media)

 #### Command Line